rykener/rykener.net/site/collections/_projects/illness-coaching.md

 **Intro call?** A quick phone call where we can check in about wants, needs, and goals.
 This is a  brief way to help us determine whether we want to work together.
 There is no charge for this.
 This is not a sales call.

+## Ready to get started?

+[Contact me](/contact) to setup a free, zero obligation intro call.
+I do not use sales tactics or pressure potential clients into booking.